Last reviewed July 2018

 In 2005, the Minnesota Legislature allocated funds to the Minnesota Department of Agriculture to develop a program to assist local units of government with agricultural planning and zoning issues and livestock siting issues.
 As a result of this legislative action, the Local Land Use and Livestock Siting Program was formed.

 In May of 2014, revised rules went into effect regarding three areas: (1) the storage, transportation, disposal and use of animal manure and process wastewaters; (2) the application for and issuance of permits for construction and operation of animal manure management; and (3) disposal or utilization systems for the protection of the environment (Minnesota Rules, chapter 7020, Minnesota Rules, chapter 7002, and Minnesota Rules, chapter 7001).
-The Minnesota Pollution Control Agency provides a complete history of this revision on their Feedlot Rulemaking page.

 Significant Books and Reports